Introduction

 Management

-The management of any suspected gastrointestinal perforation warrants an early assessment and resuscitation, rapid diagnosis, and early definitive treatment.
+The management of any suspected gastrointestinal perforation warrants an early resuscitation, prompt diagnosis, and definitive treatment.

 Broad spectrum antibiotics should be started early.
-Patients should be placed nil by mouth (NBM) and an nasogastric tube considered.
+Patients should be placed nil by mouth (NBM) and a nasogastric tube inserted if required.
 Provide adequate intravenous fluid resuscitation and appropriate analgesia.

 Following this standard initial approach, management becomes highly individualised, taking into account the site of perforation and patient factors.
 Most patients with a perforated viscus will require theatre for repair and control of contamination.